phystem/mkdocs/README.md

 It will generate site and publish to [gh-pages]( https://github.com/phystem/mkdocs/tree/gh-pages)

-You can see the site on
+You can see the site on the following

 [phystem.github.io/mkdocs](https://phystem.github.io/mkdocs)